WinVector/wrapr/extras/RewritingCode.md

     ## 1         1 withdrawal behavior   0.6706221
     ## 2         2 positive re-framing   0.5589742

+The idea is the above pipeline is considered reasonable `dplyr`, and our goal is to re-use it.

 We are making the huge simplifying assumption that you have studied the article and the above example is now familiar.

 The question is: what to do when one wants to process the same type of data with different column names?
 For example: